Full question:

 Answer:

-A debtor may request a review by the Department if the debtor believes that all or part of the debt is not past due or is not legally enforceable.
-In response to a timely request submitted by the debtor, the designated salary offset coordination officer will notify the employee of the location and time when the employee may inspect and copy records related to the debt.
+You can request a review by the Department if you believe that the debt is not past due or is not legally enforceable.
+Upon a timely request, the designated salary offset coordination officer will inform you of the time and location to inspect and copy records related to the debt.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.